guagliardod/pandoc_doc/how_to_publish.md

 - Terminal (Refer to Figure 1)

-## Navigating to Content Directory
+## How to Navigate to a Content Directory

 1. Open up your preferred Terminal or Command Prompt.
 2. Use the `cd` command with the argument being a path to change directories (Refer to Figure 1 for an example).